In-Person or Online: Which Biotech Master’s Degree?

 Fixed cohorts of 24-28 students complete the program together.
 Students begin the program in the fall and complete the degree together in under two years.

-Online M.S. in Applied Biotechnology
+Online Biotechnology Degrees

-Fluid Student Population
+Fluid Student Populations

 A broad, interdisciplinary curriculum integrating science, business, regulatory policy and the law relating to new product development and product commercialization in the biotechnology industry with added emphasis on project management and organizational leadership.

 Project-based assignments including individual, paired, and group analysis papers and presentations.
-Team projects exemplify real-world teams encountered in private industry, reinforcing professional application of the curriculum.
-No formal examinations or tests.
+Group projects exemplify real-world teams encountered in private industry, reinforcing professional application of the curriculum.

 All courses are updated and revised annually to incorporate the latest advances in the biotechnology field.